geckoflume/FoodIST/README.md

 ## How to build

-This project use the Gradle build system.
+This project uses the Gradle build system.
-In order to benefit from Google Maps services (itineraries, times) and Google Translate, please set your API key in [debug/res/values/google_cloud_api.xml](app/src/debug/res/values/google_cloud_api.xml) or in [release/res/values/google_cloud_api.xml](app/src/release/res/values/google_cloud_api.xml) by replacing the `google_cloud_key` string:
+In order to benefit from Google Maps services (itineraries, times) and Google Translate, please set an API key (with Directions API, Maps SDK for Android and Cloud Translation API enabled) in [debug/res/values/google_cloud_api.xml](app/src/debug/res/values/google_cloud_api.xml) or [release/res/values/google_cloud_api.xml](app/src/release/res/values/google_cloud_api.xml) by replacing the `google_cloud_key` string:
 ```xml
 <string name="google_cloud_key" templateMergeStrategy="preserve" translatable="false">YOUR_KEY_HERE</string>
 ```
-To build it, use the `gradlew build` command or use "Import Project" in Android Studio.
+To build this app, use the `gradlew build` command or use "Import Project" in Android Studio.

 ### Generate opening_hours.json